December 02, 2011

 Now, I liked Fred Barnett, he was a solid receiver, but no superstar.
 DeSean, you may look like you can become a superstar, but show me you are before you try and force me to treat you like one.

-DC Comics new 52 Reboot
+DC Comics New 52 Reboot

 I loved comics growing up.
 In July of 1986, my parents and I were walking through King of Prussia mall.
 We walked past the 'Comic Stop' and I went in and there I saw it; I can still see the cover now.